 - Top tip(ple) – I’m a huge fan of the Bellinicus – a riot of Italicus Lemon Juice, Rose Syrup and more!
 They’ve even been so kind as to give me the recipe!

 Polo Bar at the Westbury Mayfair, 37 Conduit St, London W1S 2YF

-It’s hard not to love a place where Simone de Luca is behind the bar.
+It’s hard not to love a place where Simone de Luca worked behind the bar.
 I’ve known him for three years and he never ceases to surprise me with his creativity.
 The London Edition Hotel, with its larger than life entrance area, can feel daunting to the unaccustomed.
 So it’s great to tiptoe in the back to the cosy Punch Room far from the madding crowd to be taken care of by the super welcoming staff.

 - Top tip(ple) – Anything on their seasonal menu!

 Punch Room, The London Edition 10 Berners St, Fitzrovia, London W1T 3NP